mraerino/addon-marketplace-poc/README.md

 ### API proxy

+*TODO*

-Cloud function allowing access to the Netlify API via a JWT containing an encrypted access token
+Cloud function allowing access to the Netlify API via a JWT containing an RSA-encrypted access token

-### Static site
+### Static site (this repo)

 Gatsby site showing available add-ons based on markdown files inside the repository.
 Also renders metadata for add-on plans on detail pages.